SumitPokhriyal5/BuyCars-attryb/README.md

 # Buy Cars

 The project is a MERN web application called **BuyCars**, which serves as a marketplace for second-hand cars.
 Users can buy and sell cars on the platform.
 The application includes features for user authentication, car listing, filtering, editing, and deleting.
+This is a Solo Project Built in 2 days.

 ## Features